vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/id/hindutva/articles/goel_sitArAm/hindu_temples_2/22_bib.md

 Ishwar Sharan, *The Myth of St. Thomas and the Mylapore Shiva Temple*, New Delhi, 1991.

-*Jãmi’ Tirmizî*, Arabic text with Urdu translation by Badî’ al-Zamãn, Vol. I, New Delhi, 1983.
+*Jāmi’ Tirmizī*, Arabic text with Urdu translation by Badī’ al-Zamān,

+Vol. I, New Delhi, 1983.

 Johnson, Paul, *A History of Christianity*, Penguin Books, 1978.

-*KãnhaDade Prabandha of Padmanãbha*, text with translation into Gujarati by Kantilal Baldevram Vyas, 2 Volumes, Bombay, 1977.
+*KānhaDade Prabandha of Padmanābha*, text with translation into Gujarati (by Kantilal Baldevram Vyas, 2 Volumes, Bombay, 1977.

-(Al) Khalifa, Shaikha Haya Ali and Rice, Michael (ed.), *Bahrain through the Ages, the Archaeology*, London, 1986.
+(Al) Khalifa, Shaikha Haya Ali and Rice, Michael (ed.), *Bahrain through (the Ages, the Archaeology*, London, 1986.

-*Khaljî Kãlîna Bhãrata*, Persian texts translated into Hindi by S.A.A.
+*Khaljī Kālīna Bhārata*, Persian texts translated into Hindi by S.A.A.

 Rizvi, Aligarh, 1955.

-*Kitãb Futûh Al-Buldãn* of al-Biladhuri, translated into English by F.C.
+*Kitāb Futūh Al-Buldān* of al-Biladhuri, translated into English by F.C.

 Murgotte, New York, 1924.